-Dane is a speculative storyteller, a composer of experimental soundtrack music, and a writer/podcaster on the topic of creativity.
+Dane is a sci-fi-horror author, a composer of experimental soundtrack music, and a writer on the topic of creativity.

 My adventure began in the hillbilly city of Roanoke, Virginia on a cold night in October of 1975.

 At the age of 9, I started exploring the canyons, vistas, and caves of Los Alamos, NM.
 I swung out over cliffs on a rope hung from a tree branch.
 I slid down serpentine water-forged gutters in sandstone slopes along the canyon-sides.
 I scaled sheer cliffs with no gear.
 I had close calls, but fortunately, I never plummeted to my death—that I’m aware of.

 I played games and read books that moved my imagination to explore my own speculative worlds from the perspectives of various speculative people and other speculative organisms.

 As I grew older, my explorations turned further inward as I discovered meditation, yoga, visualization exercises, lucid dreaming, strange music, and self-induced fainting that resulted in strange visions.
 In my late teens and early twenties, chemicals took me to ethereal, colorful, and unworldly places that have remained visible ever since.

 I discovered fiction writing as a pathway to explore my own imagination.
 I discovered music composition and sound contortion as a way to explore new states of consciousness of my own crafting.

 At the age of 13, tragedy compelled me to question everything I thought I knew.
 The old truths were revealed as frauds, and adults I had trusted for answers were exposed as charlatans, only pretending at knowledge.
 They had no more answers than I had.
 And so began my search for truth.

 That search has led me only to further disillusionment.
 Every ideology, cultural convention, and system of belief has collapsed under scrutiny.